 Anyone from state care who had to describe their background because of a routine question about childhood in a polite conversation knows that silence.
 Until very recently and in middle age I still grimaced when such discussions arose at the diplomatic functions I attend with my job.
 If I am honest about it, at different stages of my life I have felt intrinsic shame, stigma and especially guilt for the discomfort it may cause to others and this has often fed into a deep, internal narrative that I am not really good enough to be here .
 But I also felt compelled never to hide who I am or where I come from.
 Being from state care is as important for my identity as being a Belgan or being a Hindu may be to someone else.
 It is where I spent my formative years, it is what shaped me and I want to be a good role model for kids in care today.
 It is at my core .
 I just would rather not talk about it.

 6% of UK 18 year olds from state care go to university compared to around 27% of the general population.
 When I was 18 ( a very long time ago) it felt more like 0%.
 We were from a minority that was more likely than any other to end up in prison, a gang, trafficked, addicted or die early and very very unlikely to go to university.
 Unlike other marginalised minorities, we had no underpinning culture, flags or narrative to carry a sense of pride in our identity.
-I am so proud of the 6% of 18 year olds from care who end up in university today.
-It is mainly a testimony to their own resilience and brilliance, but also the fact that the system has been somewhat reformed in the past couple of decades.
-The odds are still stacked against them, they make it through anyway.
+I am so proud of the 6% of 18 year olds from care who attend university today.
+It is a testimony to resilience, the odds are still stacked against them, they make it through anyway.

 Like many of my generation, I left a children’s home aged 16 with a €200 leaving care allowance, a modest bag of life possessions and a complete absence of any form of love or belonging at all.